 From primary energy to electricity

 Electricity is produced from primary energy found in nature.
 The three main sources of electricity worldwide are coal (35%), gas (23%) and hydraulic power (16%).
 Fossil fuels (coal and gas) still account for most electricity generation.

 We can break down primary energy sources for electricity generation into seven categories:

-- Nuclear power plants use fission of uranium atoms.
+Nuclear power plants use the fission of uranium atoms.
 That fission produces heat which is then transformed into steam and turns the turbine.

 Only hydraulic, geothermal, wind, solar, and biomass are renewable energies.

 The carbon intensity of electricity generation depends on the primary energy used to produce electricity.
 The most emissive energy sources are fossil fuels, which release GHG into the atmosphere when burnt to power steam turbines.

 Carbon intensity is the ratio of greenhouse gas emissions divided by electricity produced.
 Intensity is expressed in grams of CO2 equivalent per kiloWatt-hour produced.
 Carbon dioxide equivalent or CO2e means the number of metric tons of CO2 emissions with the same global warming potential as one metric ton of another greenhouse gas.